james-aguirre/c0323-code-solutions/dom-querying/dom-query-quiz-notes.md

 - Why would a `<script>` tag need to be placed at the bottom of the HTML content instead of at the top?
   So all of the content of a page can be loaded before the scripts
 - What does `document.querySelector()` take as its argument and what does it return?
-  It takes an element as an argument and returns the first match it finds within the document
+  It takes an a string form of a css selector and returns the first match it finds within the document
 - What does `document.querySelectorAll()` take as its argument and what does it return?
-  An element and it returns the nodelist of all matching elements
+  A css selector in string format and it returns the nodelist of all matching elements

 ## Notes